Kristopher-Ray/polaris-us.org/content/updates/fact-sheet-sanction-russia-to-end-biden’s-folly.md

 featured: false
 title: "FACT SHEET: Sanction Russia To End Biden’s Folly"
 date: 2025-06-04T18:59:52.961Z
-summary: "POLARIS National Security outlines how the Trump Administation plans to reverse course on President Biden's weak sanctions by imposing real, hard-hitting sanctions that give Putin a clear choice: pursue peace or face economic collapse.
-Only President Trump has the strength and strategy to hold Moscow accountable and end the war."
+summary: POLARIS National Security outlines how President Trump can end the war in Ukraine by convincing Putin the alternative to peace is economic hell to pay.
 cta: Read More →
 categories:
   - Newsroom